Joan Elizabeth Walkinson1

 Sir James Carnegie of Pittarrow, 3rd Bt. was born circa 1715.1 He was the son of Sir John Carnegie of Pittarrow, 2nd Bt. and Mary Burnett.1 He married Christian Doig, daughter of David Doig and Magdalen Symmers, on 5 July 1752.1 He died on 30 April 1765.1 He was buried on 4 May 1765.1

-Sir James Carnegie of Pittarrow, 3rd Bt. succeeded to the title of 3rd Baronet Carnegie, of Pittarrow, co.
-Kincardine [N.S., 1663] on 3 April 1729.1 He held the office of Member of Parliament (M.P.) for Kincardineshire between 1741 and 1765.1 He fought in the Battle of Fontenoy in 1745.1 He fought in the Battle of Culloden in 1746.1 In 1764 he purchased for £36,870 the estates of Kinnaird and others in Forfarshire which had been forfeited by his cousin, James, 5th Earl of Southesk.1 He had another son and two daughters.2
+He succeeded as the 3rd Baronet Carnegie, of Pittarrow, co.
+Kincardine [N.S., 1663] on 3 April 1729.1 He held the office of Member of Parliament (M.P.) for Kincardineshire between 1741 and 1765.1 He fought in the Battle of Fontenoy in 1745.1 He fought in the Battle of Culloden in 1746.1 In 1764 he purchased for £36,870 the estates of Kinnaird and others in Forfarshire which had been forfeited by his cousin, James, 5th Earl of Southesk.1

 Children of Sir James Carnegie of Pittarrow, 3rd Bt. and Christian Doig